Gluten quality makes all the difference for good and healthy bread time after time.

 Simple gluten analysis

-In our bakery lab at DuPont, we use a series of simple tests to evaluate protein quality.
+In our bakery lab at Nutrition & Biosciences, we use a series of simple tests to evaluate protein quality.
 This involves looking specifically at the gluten, the composite of proteins that builds the elastic network responsible for dough strength and bread volume.
 Analysing the gluten gives a clearer picture of how wholemeal flour is likely to perform in bread-making.

 Due to the water-binding ability of the fibre in wholemeal flour, the test results may be distorted by fibre interference.
 All the same, a better picture of flour quality will be obtained than from a purely quantitative assessment of protein content.